derekburgess/jaws/README.md

 `util/chum.py` -- This script in conjunctuon with `listner.py`, and any "remote server" (I've been testing with a free EC2 instance at no cost...), can help simulate "exfiltration events".
 In addition, the `neosea.py` script, when given this `ip address`, will label the data accordingly... eiter `BASE` pr `CHUM`...

 `transform.py` -- Takes "round trip" packets and uses OpenAI Embeddings endpoint to transform them into embeddings, storing them back on the original entities in the neo db.
-Uses concurrent batch processing to keep pace with `neosea`, not a ton of testing here, the current settings typically hit 90-95% CPU for my setup.
+Uses concurrent batch processing to keep pace with `neosea`, not a ton of testing here, the current settings typically hit ~80% CPU for my setup.

-`neojaws.py` -- Very different from the original 4 scripts, but more insightful in some ways...
-This takes the packet embeddings and performs PCA(and DBSCAN), returning a 2D scatter plot labeled with `ip`, `dns`, `org`, and `loc` from IPInfo.
+`util/neojaws.py` -- Very different from the original 4 scripts, but more insightful in some ways...
+This takes the packet embeddings and performs PCA, returning a 2D scatter plot labeled with `ip`, `dns`, `org`, and `loc` from IPInfo.

+`neojawsx.py` -- Same as neojaws, but performs k-distance with plot, requests EPS, then plots DBSCAN using the specififed EPS.
+Returing a scatter plot with outliers called out as red o markers.

 `util/_neofinder.py` -- Neo4j version of the original finder script.
 Simple 2D scatter showing `port` and `size`.